codemaster138/codemaster138.github.io/posts/creating-an-interpreter-part-2-parser.md

 cover: '/assets/parser-title.png'
 ---

+> This post is work-in-progress.
+It will be done soon.

 In my [previous post](/blog/creating-an-interpreter-part-1-lexer), I showed how to create your own *Lexical Analyzer* in JavaScript.
 In this follow-up post, I will show you how to create your own *Parser*. **The code from this post will be dependent on the code from the previous post, so I recommend you read it if you haven't!**

 ## But what is a parser?